isomerpages/govtech-corp/media/technews/_posts/2024-08-19-post-STACK 2024: Tech Experts to Share Their Knowledge on UX Design, Developer Platforms, and More!.md

 <p>STACK 2024 is part of the <a href="https://www.tech.gov.sg/our-communities/join-our-communities/stack-community/" rel="noopener noreferrer nofollow" target="_blank">GovTech STACK community's</a> series
 of tech events to drive learning, networking, and collaboration between the public and private sectors.
-Organised by GovTech to drive Singapore’s Smart Nation initiative and&nbsp;<a href="https://www.tech.gov.sg/about-us/what-we-do/our-role/" rel="noopener noreferrer nofollow" target="_blank">digital government transformation</a>.
+Organised by GovTech to drive Singapore’s Smart Nation initiative and&nbsp;<a href="https://www.tech.gov.sg/about-us/what-we-do/our-role/" rel="noopener noreferrer nofollow" target="_blank">digital government transformation</a>, this biennial event has been running since GovTech’s inception in 2016.
-This biennial event has been running since GovTech’s inception in 2016 and serves as a platform for the public and private sectors to convene and collaborate on future opportunities that further Singapore’s Smart Nation vision.</p>
+It serves as a platform for the public and private sectors to convene and collaborate on future opportunities that further Singapore’s Smart Nation vision.</p>
 <h3>Who will be at STACK 2024?</h3>
 <p>8 established keynote speakers will share their knowledge and expertise
 at STACK 2024, making it the perfect opportunity for innovators, entrepreneurs,